naver/grabcutios/README.md

 It is too big to use for real service.(76.8MB)
 So I'm going to implement the GrabCut Algorithm without OpenCV to reduce App size.

+This algorithm is based on color value distribution.
+There is a limitation when foreground color and background color are similar.

 ## References
 * C. Rother, V. Kolmogorov, and A. Blake, GrabCut: Interactive foreground extraction using iterated graph cuts, ACM Trans.
 Graph., vol. 23, pp. 309–314, 2004.
 * http://docs.opencv.org/master/d8/d83/tutorial_py_grabcut.html#gsc.tab=0